newrelic-experimental/newrelic-argocd-notification-webhook/README.md

 ## License

-The New Relic ArgoCD Notification Webhook is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+The New Relic Argo CD Notification Webhook is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.